 For the broth

-- 4 lbs chicken thighs and/or drumstikcs bone in
+- 4 lbs whole chicken or thighs and/or drumstikcs, bone in

 - 2 carrots peeled and cut into 1/3 inch slices